Mohammad-ghasempour/Admin-dashboard/README.md

 # Introduction
 This project is a admin dashboard.
 The main technique is React to build this dashboard.

+## Some of Techniques I've using in this project:
+- SCSS (to styling)
+- React router library

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).